Friday 27 March 2026

 Mr James Purdue, Head of Football

-Girls 1st XI Football Against Lord Wandsworth College
+Girls’ 1st XI Football at Lord Wandsworth College Football Tournament

 Mr Frankie Rogan, Football Coach

-Girls 2nd XI Football Against Lord Wandsworth College
+Girls’ 2nd XI Football vs Lord Wandsworth College

 Miss Izzy Peacock, Football Coach

 What a remarkable finish to the season this proved to be.
 Arriving at Teddies to a very busy site, with multiple matches taking place, we expected a stern test in the final match.
-Having lost 0 - 9 earlier in the season, but with some key players returning to the team, the girls were determined to turn things around, and this they did in emphatic fashion.
+Having lost 0 - 9 earlier in the season, the girls were determined to turn things around and this they did in emphatic fashion with some key players returning to the team.
 Having dominated the opening minutes it was only 7’ into the match when Ori, our technically gifted central midfielder opened the scoring.
 This was followed up shortly afterwards by a strike from our Captain, Chloe, to make the score 2 - 0, and already the match looked secure.
 Four more goals were scored before half-time, a hat-trick from Amelia, and one from Genny.

 In the second half we made some adjustments in an attempt to manage the game and avoid an unnecessarily large score, however despite our best intentions the goals continued to flow.
 Ori scored again almost immediately after kick-off, and there was then a relatively quiet patch, with Teddies enjoying a little more possession and making a few chances, before a flurry of goals late on from Genny, Amelia, Chloe and a final well-deserved strike from Annabel, who had been playing despite feeling unwell.